-The Metro’s another option.
+The Metro is another option.
 You’ll definitely want to use it to travel from the airport to wherever you’re staying in Copenhagen.
 As for getting around the city, you can hop on it whenever as it runs 24/7.
-You can purchase single tickets, the Copenhagen Card, or City Passes – the City Pass Small or the City Pass Large – from the Metro ticket machines at the station and airport, or online, all for pretty reasonable ticket prices.
+You can purchase single tickets, the Copenhagen Card, or City Passes – the City Pass Small or the City Pass Large – from the Metro ticket machines at the station and airport, or online, for pretty reasonable ticket prices.

 4. Sightseeing Bus Tours

 Bus tours are another of the city’s great modes of transport.
-The hop-on-hop-off City Sightseeing bus tour is a favourite, allowing you to see Copenhagen’s landmarks at your own pace (as your ticket’s valid for 72 hours) and learn about the city’s history through the audio guide that’s available in 11 different languages.
+The hop-on-hop-off City Sightseeing bus tour is a favourite, allowing you to see Copenhagen’s landmarks at your own pace (as your ticket is valid for 72 hours) and learn about the city’s history through the audio guide that’s available in 11 different languages.
 Prices vary from 195kr (£22.72)-230kr (£26.79), depending on which route you fancy.
 Bookings can either be made online or from the bus driver.

 5. Canal Tours

-You’re probably thinking Copenhagen’s canal tours cost an arm and a leg in comparison to the other modes of transport on offer, but you actually book an hour-long tour on the pretty waterway for as little as just over 85kr (£9.90) online.
+You’re probably thinking Copenhagen’s canal tours cost an arm and a leg in comparison to the other modes of transport on offer, but you can actually book an hour-long tour on the pretty waterway for as little as just over 85kr (£9.90) online.

-If you’re looking to escape the crowds and relax, whilst seeing the city’s landmarks and hearing about its’ history, then it’s a must.
+If you’re looking to escape the crowds and relax, whilst seeing the city’s landmarks and hearing about its’ history, it’s a must.
 Make sure to book your slot in advance though, as they fill up even quicker than the walking tours!